M-L56/DNS-Sistema.test/README.md

     SHELL
 ```

-This file is used to configure the DNS server.
 Is required for this project set `dnssec-validation` to `yes`.
 (We will enable or disable dnssec, as the auto option may have problems with the router.)